-Master of Science in Regulatory Science
+Master of Regulatory Science

 Regulatory Science is defined by the FDA as the science of developing new tools, standards, and approaches to assess the safety, efficacy, quality, and performance of FDA regulated products.
 Nationally it is considered to be critical that there is a body of trained individuals capable of performing the research that will provide a basis to: